 How the business cycle works

 The peak is the upper limit of economic activity.
-During the final period of expansion, inflation rate spiked.
-Policymakers will intervene in the economy to prevent the economy from overheating.
+During the final period of expansion, the inflation rate spiked.
+Policymakers intervene to prevent the economy from overheating.
 If effective, economic growth and inflation will slow down.

 Intervention can be through contractionary fiscal or monetary policies.
 The fiscal policy requires the government to reduce spending or increase tax rates.
 Meanwhile, for monetary policy, the central bank can raise policy rates, sell government securities (open market operations), or increase the reserve requirement ratio.